Extended Producer Responsibility and Product Stewardship

 Gas Cylinders

 Connecticut's EPR law for gas cylinders passed in 2022.
 It is the first gas cylinder EPR law in the country.
 Gas cylinders can be difficult to recycle due to the residual gas and pressure.
 Certain cylinders can be reused many times before they can be recycled.
 Others are designed for single use.
 The gas cylinder EPR law is designed to increase reuse and recycling and shift the primary financial responsibility from the municipalities to manufacturers.
-Manufacturers will submit a plan to the department in the summer of 2023 indicating how they intend to collect cylinders.
-The program is expected to be underway in the spring of 2024.
+Manufacturers submitted plans to the department in the summer of 2023 indicating how they intend to collect cylinders.
+The programs are expected to be underway in October 2025.

 Information for Gas Cylinder Manufacturers